Hsolojr/Password-Gen/README.md

 Usage

 ## Features
-Generates secure passwords that match user-defined criteria.
+Generates secure passwords that matches user criteria.
-Supports selecting password length between 8 and 128 characters.
+Supports password length anywhere between 8 and 128 characters.
 Allows users to choose character types to include in the password.
 Ensures at least one character type is selected for a valid password.
 Displays the generated password directly on the web page.
-Getting Started
-To run this application locally, follow these steps:

-Clone this repository to your local machine.

 ## Usage
 Open the application in your web browser.